shoejunk/log/README.md

 How to build the project:
 - Run "cmake --build ." from the build directory.
 The executable will be located in "build\Deubg\Log.exe"

+How to generate and build the standalone project:
+- cmake -S standalone -B build/standalone
+- cmake --build build/standalone